 - Inclusive teaching

 Employment Outlook and Salary Information

-Special education teachers at the K-12 levels should see a 6% increase in employment between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+Special education teachers at the K-12 levels should see a 3% increase in employment between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (BLS).
 Driving this growth rate is the increase in enrollment, especially for preschool-aged students.
-At these grade levels, the employment growth rate is expected to be 9% between 2014 and 2024.
-BLS data for May 2015 showed that secondary special education teachers earned a median salary of $58,500, while preschool special education teachers earned $53,990, and those at the kindergarten and elementary school levels made $55,810.
+BLS data for May 2018 showed that secondary special education teachers earned a median salary of $60,600, while middle school special education teachers made $60,250.
+Preschool special education teachers earned $55,840, and those at the kindergarten and elementary school levels made $59,390.

 Licensure and Continuing Education